'You Look Perfect:' Princess Eugenie Of York Marries In Another Royal Wedding

 Crowds in Windsor tonight ... pic.twitter.com/lVXPXvJ8l1— Chris Ship (@chrisshipitv) October 11, 2018

 The two married at St. George's Chapel.
-The 15th-century gothic-style church has been the site of numerous royal weddings since Queen Victoria's reign, and is considered a lower-key venue for such affairs: It holds fewer than half the nearly 2,000 guests that can be accommodated at higher-profile London locations such as Westminster Abbey (where the bride's parents married in 1986) or St. Paul's Cathedral (where Prince Charles married Lady Diana Spencer in 1981).
+The 15th-century Gothic-style church has been the site of numerous royal weddings since Queen Victoria's reign and is considered a lower-key venue for such affairs: It holds fewer than half the nearly 2,000 guests that can be accommodated at higher-profile London locations such as Westminster Abbey (where the bride's parents married in 1986) or St. Paul's Cathedral (where Prince Charles married Lady Diana Spencer in 1981).

 Eugenie and Jack invited 800-plus guests, about 200 more than attended Harry and Meghan's ceremony.
 In addition to the afternoon reception hosted by the queen at Windsor Castle, the couple reportedly have planned an evening reception as well as a festival-like party Saturday at Prince Andrew's home Royal Lodge — complete with food stalls and games.